-Hungary: Dalkia Veolia Environment to takeover two CHP plants from E.ON9.
-September 2014. / SEE Energy News
+Hungary: Dalkia Veolia Environment to takeover two CHP plants from E.ON, SEE Energy News

 Energy firm Dalkia, owned by French utility company Veolia Environment, will buy two Hungarian CHP plants from E.ON, deal is to be closed by the end of next year for an undisclosed sum.
 Dalkia will buy E.ON Hungaria Zrt.’s power plants supplying the Hungarian towns of Debrecen and Nyiregyhaza, both located in Eastern Hungary.